inkdropapp/docs-old/src/pages/manual/plugin-migration-from-v3-to-v4.md

 ---
 index: 10
-category: "appendix"
+category: 'appendix'
-path: "/manual/plugin-migration-from-v3-to-v4"
+path: '/manual/plugin-migration-from-v3-to-v4'
-title: "Plugin Migration Guide from v3 to v4"
+title: 'Plugin Migration Guide from v3 to v4'
 ---

 In v4, there are some breaking changes in its APIs.